prom-io/data-mart-node/README.md

 ## How to test

-Demo client application can be found [here](http://178.62.207.53:3008/)

-It is an instance of app, which is alreay deployed at the stage environent for the demo purposes.
+[Here](http://178.62.207.53:3008/) is an instance of app, which is alreay deployed at the stage environent for the demo purposes.
 So you can test all the essence features of the application using UI:
 - explore Data Owners' files with their metadata;
 - select / purchase any of them;